Data Prep for Data Collection

 Complete the mapping

 Continue following the above steps to map the rest of the fields to the target schema.
-While you do not have to map all available source fields, any fields in the target schema that are set as required must be mapped in order to complete this step.
+While you do not have to map all available source fields, any fields in the target schema that are set as required must be mapped to complete this step.
 The Required fields counter indicates how many required fields are not yet mapped in the current configuration.

 Mapping complete